dekulow/42-env/README.md

 - **How to change the login42 in the header?**

 	Go to line 27/28 of the `devcontainer.json` file and change "xxxx" to your login42.
-- **How to enable automatic formatting?**

-	Add the following to the settings section in your VSCode: `"editor.formatOnSave": true`.

-- **Why use `--platform=linux/amd64` ?**

-	Using `c_formatter_42` requires `/lib64/ld-linux-x86-64.so.2`.
-However, the only way to get it at present is to specify a particular plaform type (x86).
-This [solution](https://stackoverflow.com/questions/71040681/qemu-x86-64-could-not-open-lib64-ld-linux-x86-64-so-2-no-such-file-or-direc/71611002#71611002) is temporary and I know how counterproductive it can be.
-It's the only solution we've found so far (in a limited time). **Note that the container can be used on any architecture.**